frequently asked questions...

 "where is your shop? what time are you open?"

-We now have two locations.
+We now have three locations.
 You can find our full range at our Olinda store.

 Shop 4/47-53 Olinda-Monbulk Road, Olinda in The Dandenong Ranges Victoria (right next to Pie in the Sky Restaurant)